xyx0826/Priceall/README.md

 Priceall is designed for checking item list prices **as quick as possible**, without moving your eyes away from the game.

 **Copy** an item list and hit `Ctrl + Shift + C` to let Priceall do the work for you.

+**Experimental:** you can now enable auto refresh.
+When clipboard content changes, Priceall will automatically do a price-checking for you.

 ![Basic](https://raw.githubusercontent.com/xyx0826/Priceall/master/Readme/Images/priceall-gif-01-basic.gif)